 Mary of Teck, 1893

-Mary of Teck married the future King George V, Queen Victoria's grandson and Queen Elizabeth's grandfather, in a beautiful gown designed by London-based Lingon and Curtis.
+Mary of Teck married the future King George V—Queen Victoria's grandson and Queen Elizabeth II's grandfather—in a beautiful gown designed by London-based Lingon and Curtis.
 The over-the-top gown was trimmed in ostrich feathers and orange blossoms.

-For her wedding to Prince Phillip, Elizabeth chose a satin Duchesse long-sleeve wedding gown with floral embroidery and crystal and pearl appliqué (10,000 pearls, to be exact) designed by Norman Hartnell, who cited Botticelli's painting "Primavera" as his inspiration.
-The 13-foot silk train made for quite the entrance and no doubt set royal wedding trends for the future.
+For her wedding to Prince Phillip, Queen Elizabeth chose a satin Duchesse long-sleeve wedding gown with floral embroidery and crystal and pearl appliqué (10,000 pearls, to be exact) designed by Norman Hartnell.
+He cited Botticelli's painting "Primavera" as his inspiration.
+The 13-foot silk train made for quite the entrance and undoubtedly set royal wedding trends for the future.

 Grace Kelly, 1956

-Grace Kelly's wedding dress has become the stuff of designer, bride-to-be, and fashionista's dreams everywhere; the symbol of fairytale weddings; and one of the most often referenced wedding gowns in history.
-The high-neck, long-sleeve dress with a long, billowing skirt (and a 10-and-a-half-foot-long train) was designed by Helen Rose and made from 125-year-old Brussels lace, taffeta, and thousands of hand-sewn pearls.
+Grace Kelly's wedding dress has become the stuff of fashion legend.
+The ultimate symbol of a fairytale wedding, Kelly's bridal attire is now one of the most-referenced gowns in history.
+The high-neck, long-sleeve dress with a dramatic, billowing skirt (and a 10-and-a-half-foot-long train) was designed by Helen Rose and made from 125-year-old Brussels lace, taffeta, and thousands of hand-sewn pearls.

 Princess Margaret, 1960

 Described by Life magazine as "the simplest royal wedding gown in history," the silk organza wedding dress worn by Princess Margaret (designed by Norman Hartnell, a royal favorite who makes more than one appearance on this list) would start a regal bridal trend.
 Many royals after her wore similarly minimal, long-sleeved silhouettes.